IBM/rules_extraction_from_healthcare_policy/ontology-and-lifting/README.md

 in JSONLD, N3, NTRIPLES, RDFXML, or TURTLE format.

 ### Running an RDF4j instance to explore the ontology
-You can use RDFj for example to explore the updated ontology file:
+You can use [RDF4j](https://rdf4j.org/documentation/tools/server-workbench/) for example to explore the updated ontology file:
 `docker build -f Rdf4j/DockerfileRdf4J -t rdf4j . && docker run -p 8080:8080 rdf4j`
 RDF4J Workbench is available at http://localhost:8080/rdf4j-workbench and contains the populated ontology that can be obtained using the lifting endpoints described above.